 Let’s start with a few tech tips.
 Take a look at Tom acting out an online class fail in this video.
 I was doubled over laughing the first time I watched this because it is so hilariously similar to what so many well-meaning educators are doing as they adjust to this new world.
 I come in about halfway through the video to show how it could have gone.
 How do these experiences affect the end user, the learner?

-This video is just one of many, along with some amazing tips and contributions from our amazing colleague, Amy Sharp, in our new UDL in the Cloud guide.
+This video is just one of many, along with some amazing tips and contributions from our amazing colleague, Amy Sharp, in our UDL in the Cloud guide.

 In the guide, you can read our take on how to layout your syllabus, what real-world application of UDL principles and guidelines look like in the cloud, and watch a bunch more (often hilarious!) videos of me and my dad showing you what UDL in the cloud should (and should not!) look like.